mangomkt/centro-carpintero/blog/why-renovate-kitchen-bathroom-puerto-vallarta.md

 ![Modern Kitchen Renovation](./images/renovations-kitchen.jpg)

-# Why Renovate Your Kitchen or Bathroom in Puerto Vallarta: Boost Property Value & Rental Income

 If you own property in Puerto Vallarta—whether it's your primary residence, vacation home, or rental investment—renovating your kitchen or bathroom isn't just about aesthetics.
 It's one of the smartest financial decisions you can make.
 These upgrades deliver measurable returns through increased property value, higher sale prices, and significantly boosted rental income.

 At Centro Carpintero, we've helped countless Puerto Vallarta homeowners transform their properties with custom kitchen and bathroom renovations.
 Here's why these investments pay off—backed by real data.